Heimer Law can facilitate an agency adoption for you.

 What if the birth mother changes her mind?

 In Arkansas, a woman who makes an adoption plan for her baby has five or ten days after the child’s birth to decide to parent.
 We call this the revocation period.
 If she continues with her adoption plan, Heimer Law works closely with the courts to schedule the final hearing where the adoption is finalized in front of a judge.
 If she does decide to parent within the five or ten day period, the adoption is considered disrupted.
-Any fees you have paid to Heimer Law or Shared Beginnings (that haven’t been used to directly pay for the mother’s expenses) will be applied to a future match.
+Any fees you have paid to Heimer Law or an agency (that haven’t been used to directly pay for the mother’s expenses) will be applied to a future match.
 This will include all legal fees and most agency fees.

 What does Open Adoption Mean?